KCOP-TV

-KCOP-TV (channel 13), branded Fox 11 Plus, is a television station in Los Angeles, California, United States.
-It is the West Coast flagship station of the MyNetworkTV programming service, owned and operated by the Fox Television Stations group.
+KCOP-TV (channel 13), branded as Fox Los Angeles +, is a television station in Los Angeles, California, United States, owned by the Fox Television Stations group.
+It is programmed primarily as an independent station, with MyNetworkTV airing in late night (as the service's West Coast flagship).
 Under common ownership with Fox outlet KTTV (channel 11), the two stations share studios at the Fox Television Center on South Bundy Drive in West Los Angeles; KCOP-TV's transmitter is located atop Mount Wilson.

 History

 Early history

 Channel 13 first signed on the air on September 17, 1948, as KLAC-TV (standing for Los Angeles, California), and adopted the moniker "Lucky 13".
 It was originally co-owned with local radio station KLAC (570 AM).
 Operating as an independent station early on, it began running some programming from the DuMont Television Network in 1949 after KTLA (channel 5) ended its affiliation with the network after a one-year tenure.
 One of KLAC-TV's earlier stars was veteran actress Betty White, who starred in Al Jarvis's Make-Believe Ballroom (later Hollywood on Television) from 1949 to 1952, and then her own sitcom, Life with Elizabeth from 1952 to 1956.
 Television personality Regis Philbin and actor/director Leonard Nimoy once worked behind the scenes at channel 13, and Oscar Levant had his own show on the station from 1958 to 1960.

-On December 23, 1953, the now-defunct Copley Press (publishers of the San Diego Union-Tribune) purchased KLAC-TV and changed its call letters to the current KCOP, which reflected their ownership.
+On December 23, 1953, Copley Press (publishers of the San Diego Union-Tribune) purchased KLAC-TV.
+The station then changed its call letters to KCOP, which reflected their ownership.
 A Bing Crosby-led group purchased the station in June 1957.
 In 1959, the NAFI Corporation, which would later merge with Chris-Craft Boats to become Chris-Craft Industries, bought channel 13.
 NAFI/Chris-Craft would be channel 13's longest-tenured owner, running it for over 40 years.